BenasB/Arduino-Communication/README.md

 * #END - indicates that the applciation had disconnected
 * #CLEAR - clears the LCD
 * #DIG_PINNUMBER_VALUE - writes a value on a digital pin (does digitalWrite).
 Value must be either 1 or 0.
+* If the message doesn't start with either one of the strings from this list, it is displayed on the LCD.

 #### Click on the image to check out a demo
 [![Demonstration](https://img.youtube.com/vi/i9DpcGDTnBk/0.jpg)](https://www.youtube.com/watch?v=i9DpcGDTnBk)